-Included in the above provision for impairment of trade and bills receivables is a provision for individually impaired trade and bills receivables of HK\$242,000 (2016: HK\$305,000) with a carrying amount before provision of HK\$242,000 (2016: HK\$305,000).
+Included in the above provision for impairment of trade and bills receivables, which was measured based on incurred credit losses under HKAS 39, as at 31 December 2017, was a provision for individually impaired trade and bills receivables of HK\$242,000 with a carrying amount before provision of HK\$242,000.

-The individually impaired trade and bills receivables relate to a customer that was in financial difficulties.
+The individually impaired trade and bills receivables as at 31 December 2017 related to a customer that was in financial difficulties.